tejuscs/ADBD-Labs/intro_older_original/intro.md

 This is a hardware rack which includes compute nodes and storage servers, tied together by a high-speed, low-latency InfiniBand network and intelligent Exadata software.

-**Customer's have a choice to deploy their Exadata Infrastructure in any OCI region or on-premise if they chose to run  Autonomous databases in their data center.**
+**Customer's have a choice to deploy their Exadata Infrastructure in any OCI region or on-premise if they chose to run  Autonomous AI Databases in their data center.**

 ### Autonomous VM Cluster